 Eris was discovered in Cetus, the Technobureaucratic Monster of Collective Human Consciousness on Jan 5, 2005 by Mike Brown, Chad Trujillo, and David Rabinowitz.
 Eris is larger than Pluto.
 Eris has and extreme orbital inclination as well as a greater eccentric orbit and is slower moving than Pluto—suggesting it may cut through our consciousness in an even sharper, more intense and dramatic way than Pluto, but in a longer process.
 Eris's year is equivalent to 560 Earth years, whereas Pluto's is about 248.
-Eris was responsible for the formation of the new "Dwarf Planet" classification and the reclassification, some say demotion, of Pluto—which caused quite an commotion in both the astronomical and astrological communities.
+Eris was responsible for the formation of the new "Dwarf Planet" classification and the reclassification of Pluto and Ceres—which caused quite an commotion in both the astronomical and astrological communities.

 Quaoar (pronounced kwah-whar) was the name given to the "creation force" by the Native American Tongva tribe who were the original inhabitants of the Los Angeles basin in Southern California.
 Quaoar was discovered by Mike Brown and Chad Trujillo in a digital image taken on June 4, 2002 from the Palomar Observatory 48-inch Oschin telescope in California.
 Names are often taken from the mythology native to the places where they were discovered.
 Quaoar is about 1,200 kilometers in diameter—about one-tenth the diameter of Earth, about half the size of Pluto, and larger than the four primary asteroids combined.
 Quaoar has an orbital period of 288 years, orbiting the sun in a near perfect circle and it has the smallest orbital inclination of the objects discovered so far, lending to its rather harmonious nature.